Young Carer Grant

 Coronavirus - caring for someone

-If you don’t have an emergency plan in place, you might want to talk to family and friends about who could take over your caring role if you become ill or need to self-isolate.
+- Scottish government advice for carers, including how to make a plan about who could take over your caring role if you become ill or need to self-isolate.

 If you’re late applying for the Young Carer Grant